kengoldfarb/pin-it-node/README.md

 ### Board Privacy
-Boards can be 'Public' or 'Private'.
-Insert one of those two as strings when creating or updating a board.
+Boards can be 'public' or 'secret'.
+Insert one of those two as a string when creating or updating a board.

 ## Advanced Options